amitrudra1996/Version/README.md

 # Version
-it is my first github program
+it is my first github repository program. author:dayle